About The Middle Finger Project

 And that's what I want for you.
 The confidence to say YES to anything you damn well want.
 To pursue it with a dagger in your hand.
 To not shrink or make yourself small.
 To feel like you are unstoppable.

 Because when you feel like you don't belong in a room, you stop entering them.

 And that's what The Middle Finger Project is about: having enough nerve to enter any damn room you want.

-So, come hang with me! 👋 Let's make you confident as hell and let's reinvent the hell out of your life and your work, and leverage the creator economy so you can become a radically self-reliant badass, too—no matter where you live.
+So, come hang with me! 👋 Let's reinvent the hell out of your life and your work, and leverage the creator economy so you can become a radically self-reliant badass, too—no matter where you live.

 The Middle Finger Project

 “I just wanted to say thank you for sending the only emails worth reading word-for-word.” —Kate Downes